Global HiringContact us

 Minimum wage in Greece for young workers

-There is no distinct minimum wage for young workers in Greece.
-All employees, regardless of age, are entitled to the standard minimum wage.
-However, younger employees may not yet qualify for seniority increments, which are based on years of service.
+There is no separate or reduced minimum wage for young workers in Greece.
+All employees, regardless of age, are entitled to the same statutory minimum wage.
+However, younger workers may not yet qualify for seniority increments, which are based solely on years of service.

 Payroll in Greece